The novel: striking my very first words

 1 Response to The novel: striking my very first words

-1. Denise Bobo says:
+1. Denise Bobo's avatar Denise Bobo says:

 Looking forward to reading about the “brick” in the building!